Use 401k to Buy House

 First-time homebuyers can withdraw up to $10,000 from a 401k plan without incurring the 10% penalty.
 However, that $10,000 is still subject to state and federal income taxes.

-The major disadvantages of use 401k to buy a house or property are:
+The significant disadvantages of using 401k to buy a house or property are:

 • Borrowing limits (usually 50% of your vested balance, maximum loan amount of $50,000. )

-• Lose an opportunity to save for retirement because you can only contribute up to the federal contribution limit.
+• You lose an opportunity to save for retirement because you can only contribute up to the federal contribution limit.

 • Some 401(k) plans require you to repay the entire loan if you lose or leave your job.

-Cashing out 401k to buy house – drawbacks
+Cashing out 401k to buy a house – drawbacks

 • You can be hit with an early withdrawal penalty.